Enhanced Cooper pairing in nano-patterned metals

 Motivated by such progress in nano-patterning and recent developments in the understanding of granular superconductors, it is intriguing to question whether modification of phononic band structures via nano-patterning can have an appreciable effect in phonon-induced superconductivity.
 Since nano-patterning length scales are usually lower bounded by 10nm, such schemes can only affect the low-energy acoustic phonons and naively one would expect that such patterning can not lead to any measurable effects.
 In this Letter, we investigate this question by examining the effect of nano-patterning on the lattice vibrational modes of elemental superconductors.
 To be concrete, we consider aluminum phononic band structure of a bulk nano-film and study its modification in the presence of nano-patterning within the Debye model.
-We study changes in the phononic density of states and demonstrate that nano-pattering softens the low energy phonon modes.
+We study changes in the phononic density of states and demonstrate that nano-patterning softens the low energy phonon modes.
 Moreover, despite considering large-length-scale nano-patterning, we demonstrate that it can influence the entire phonon spectrum and observe an increased density of states at high energies for the patterned cases compared to the bulk, as predicted by the well-known Weyl-Vasilev law \cite{weyl1911asymptotische,vasil1986asymptotic}.
 We benchmark our findings for the density of states per unit area against the predictions of this law and further explore its connection to chaotic grains.
 We then use these results to evaluate the Eliashberg function for both bulk and patterned samples and demonstrate that, for appropriate length scales, the high energy enhancement of this function in the patterned case can be used to obtain an enhancement of $\sim 6\%$ in $T_c$.
+It is worth emphasizing that the appropriate length scale can be determined by plotting the transition temperature as a function of the scaling factor $\eta$, i.e., $(L,R)\rightarrow(\eta L, \eta R)$, as shown in Figure~\ref{fig:Fig1--}.
+This allows us to identify the value of $\eta$ for which $T_c$ is maximized.
 Lastly, we propose a recipe to leverage the implications of Weyl-Vasilev law for optimizing fabrication patterns to further enhance the superconducting transition temperature.\\